propellerlabsio/meteor-ui5-website/public/docs/Quickstart.md

 1. Add static-html support with `meteor add static-html`.
 1. Add the [`meteor-ui5-debug`](https://github.com/propellerlabsio/meteor-ui5-debug) package to your meteor project with `meteor add propellerlabsio:meteor-ui5-debug`.
 1. Add the [`meteor-ui5-mongo`](https://github.com/propellerlabsio/meteor-ui5-mongo) package to your meteor project with `meteor add propellerlabsio:meteor-ui5-mongo`.
+1. Remove jQuery (we'll use the version Ui5 provides) with `meteor remove jquery`.

 ## Bootstraping UI5
 1. In the `client` folder, create a file called `index.html` with the following contents: